CraigStuntz/CraigStuntz.github.io/posts/2026-02-05-building-a-synthesizer-14.markdown

 Using the sequencer is somewhat challenging as you have to set the pitch of each note -- from a range of 5 octaves or so -- with just a single potentiometer.
-And the pitch will drift as the transistors warm up!
+And the pitch will drift as the components warm up!
 Analog synthesis has its advantages and disadvantages!

 ## Resources